masumsoft/express-cassandra/README.md

 # Acknowledgement

 * Express-cassandra started off from a highly modified version of [apollo-cassandra](https://github.com/3logic/apollo-cassandra) module.
-Afterwards major refactoring and new development went on to support missing features of cassandra 3.x and additional functionalities.
+Afterwards major refactoring and new development went on to support missing features of cassandra 3.x and beyond with support for additional functionalities.

 * Apache Cassandra, Apache Lucene, Apache, Lucene, Solr, TinkerPop, and Cassandra are trademarks of the Apache Software Foundation or its subsidiaries in Canada, the United States and/or other countries.